 The educational opportunities in the state are excellent

 While New Hampshire has a few educational institutions, the ones that are available are of high quality.
-Dartmouth and Philips Exeter Academy, one of the most prestigious colleges in the United States, are located in this beautiful city.
+Dartmouth and Phillips Exeter Academy, one of the most prestigious colleges in the United States, are located in this beautiful city.
 In addition to a well-established private schooling sector, its public institutions are developed and tailored to meet the needs of students in a variety of fields.

 Further to that, the curriculum used in New Hampshire schools is distinct from that used in other states and cities across the country.
 It focuses on research, rhetorical questions, and deep reasoning, combining these three models to educate a child and advance knowledge.